a visit to the JFK Museum

 The museum begins with a 20-minute video about JFK, which I found amusing knowing how much his father influenced his early and later career (Kennedy Sr. would outlive four of his nine children).
 However, the introductory film that brought everyone up to his 1960 Presidential Election campaign barely mentions the role of his father and the rest of his family with the exception of Robert Kennedy and his wife Jackie Kennedy.
 Nevertheless, it was fascinating to learn more about JFK’s early years.
 I’ve recently started reading Robert Caro’s seminal work The Years of Lyndon Johnson—I’ve just finished the second volume—and I couldn’t help but notice how JFK was already throwing shade at LBJ during his short but meaningful presidency.

 Kennedy’s youth, wealth, and good looks certainly helped elevate him in the public’s esteem.
 Yet beyond all that, I found him surprisingly eloquent.
 Not just in his famous speeches but also in debates before he became a Congressman or Senator.
-In many ways, JFK was the last American President the world truly looked up to.
-His presidential library is a strong testament to his enduring stature—further evidenced by his nephew, who, riding largely on the Kennedy name, seemed poised to gain a not-insignificant share of the 2024 U.S. Presidential Election vote as an Independent candidate until he dropped out of the race to support the Republican candidate which has led to him being nominated for Donald Trump’s cabinet.
-Sixty years later, the Kennedy name still resonates deeply with Americans.
+His presidential library is a strong testament to his enduring stature even sixty years later.

 While in D.C., I visited Arlington National Cemetery to see the Tomb of the Unknown Soldier.
 On the way, I noticed signs leading to the JFK memorial, where I found JFK’s final resting place alongside his wife and children.
 There was also his eternal flame near the grave which added even more stature to the place.
-His siblings, who also served in World War II (an expectation set by Joseph Kennedy Sr. after he himself avoided service in WWI), are buried nearby.
+His siblings, who also served in World War II (an expectation set by Joseph Kennedy Sr.), are buried nearby.
 JFK’s military service earned him national sympathy and was promoted throughout his political career especially during campaigns.

 Overall, the trip to the JFK Presidential Library and the subsequent visit to his gravesite in Arlington were moving experiences that brought to life the incredible reach of the Kennedy legacy.
 It underscored for me just how pivotal JFK’s presidency was and why his reputation endures, both in the United States and the world.